LCC-CIT/CS233JS-CourseMaterials/Examples/Concentration2/vitest_guide.md

-# A Veteran's Guide to Vitest
+# A Guide to Vitest Unit Tests

-If you are already familiar with unit testing frameworks like Jest, Mocha, or Jasmine, picking up **Vitest** will be incredibly easy.
-Vitest is a blazing-fast unit test framework powered by Vite.
-It shares an almost identical API to Jest, but because it is built on Vite, it inherently understands modern JavaScript (ES Modules) out of the box—no complex Babel configurations required.
+This guide is for anyone already familiar with another unit testing framework like Jest (another populare JS unit test framework).
+Vitest shares an almost identical API to Jest, but because it is built on Vite, it inherently understands ES Modules.

-This guide uses the `Concentration2` game project to demonstrate how a Vitest test suite is structured.
+This guide uses the `Concentration2` game project for it's examples.

 ---

 ## 1. The Anatomy of a Vitest Test Suite

-If you look at `tests/gameLogic.test.js`, you'll notice it looks remarkably similar to a standard Jest test suite.
-However, there is one key difference: **Explicit Imports**.
+If you look at `tests/gameLogic.test.js`, you'll notice it looks similar to a Jest test suite.
+However, there is one difference: **Explicit Imports**.

 In Jest, functions like `describe`, `it`, and `expect` are injected into the global scope.
 Vitest, by default, requires you to explicitly import them.
 This aligns with modern ES Module standards and improves IDE autocompletion.